Nerve Pain and Its Causes

 Degenerated Disc Inflammation

-If intervertebral discs are the cause of the back pain, they are called the discogenic back pain.
-Due to trauma or wear and tear and the following mechanisms may degenerate a backbone:
+If intervertebral discs are the cause of the back pain, they are called discogenic back pain.
+Due to trauma or wear and tear, the following mechanisms may degenerate a backbone:

-During disc degeneration, inflammatory proteins can release into the disc.
+During disc degeneration, inflammatory proteins can be released into the disc.
 A degenerated disc can also herniate, leading to the leakage of internal inflammatory material.
 These inflammatory agents can annoy or inflame any neighborhood nerve, which can also lead to pain.

-The muscles in this region can spasm, leading to sharp and severe pain, worsening back pain, while the body is attempting to overcome inflammation, instability and pain.
+The muscles in this region can spasm, leading to sharp and severe pain and worsening back pain while the body is attempting to overcome inflammation, instability, and pain.
 Degenerated disc pain may be restricted or can extend through the leg (radiculopathy).

-Visit Longevity in OKC for pain management treatment.
-Our doctors know the right and appropriate treatment according to your requirement.
+Visit Oklahoma Spine & Pain Management OKC for pain management treatment.
+Our doctors know the right and appropriate treatment according to your requirements.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.